Badges acknowledge and encourage expert contributors to provide helpful product reviews and answers.

 - Identify the contributor you want to opt out.

-user IDto drill down to the Contributor Settings page.
+user IDto view the Contributor Settings page.

 - Modify the badge settings for the specified contributor.